For what saith the Scripture that Abraham believed God

 You see then that how by works a man is justified (dikaiotai),

 James 2, 24 [KJV]

-The two apostles start from different departure points in their teachings but with a similar objective or idea in mind.
+The two apostles start from different departure points in their teachings but with a similar objective in mind.
 The justified person is one who is sanctified by the Lord and made holy through His efficacious grace and is thereby saved.
 Sanctification is the principle determination (formal cause) of justification.
 Sanctification is the inherent element that makes justification what it essentially is and allows it to fulfill its purpose (freedom from guilt) and achieve its end (salvation).
 For this reason, the two terms (justification-sanctification) are used interchangeably in Scripture.
 We can see for ourselves.

 Wherefore Jesus also, that he might sanctify the people with his